Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: Polite, patient, and is responsive to team leaders with clear communication
-  * :sunglasses: Polite, patient, and is responsive to team leaders with clear communication, providing multiple progress updates
+  * :sunglasses: Polite, patient, and is responsive to team leaders with clear communication which provides multiple progress updates

 * Interaction with the course instructor
   * :disappointed: Impolite, impatient, and does not communicate with the course